eigen2017/multi_task_learning/README.md

 'RV5'
 'SV1'

-i shuffled the raw data to shuffled_files
+i shuffled the raw data to shuffled_files.csv in the raw data folder

+then